dmitrynovik/rabbitmq-transaction-processing/README.md

 ## What this is all about
 This code creates **two Kubernetes-ready microservices** written in [Spring Boot](https://spring.io/projects/spring-boot/) `3.2.1`:
-* The `transaction-ingestion-service`: using the RabbitMQ to publish transactions
+* The `transaction-ingestion-service`: using the [RabbitMQ](https://tanzu.vmware.com/rabbitmq) to publish transactions
-* The  `notification-service`: scalable Kubernetes stateful set of multiple replicas consuming the transactions and matching its data with the customer data stored in VMware GemFire.
+* The  `notification-service`: scalable Kubernetes stateful set of multiple replicas consuming the transactions from the [RabbitMQ message broker](https://tanzu.vmware.com/rabbitmq) and matching its data with the customer data stored in [VMware GemFire in-memory data grid](https://www.vmware.com/au/products/gemfire.html).
 The idea is to spin a replica which is consuming from a dedicated [RabbitMQ queue](https://www.rabbitmq.com/queues.html).

 ## Architecture
 ![Architecture](Docs/architecture.png)